Watson, Hickok tie for 54-hole Travelers lead at 10 under - WTMJ

 AP Sports Writer

-Watson birdied No. 17 to move to 10 under and then missed a 5-foot birdie putt on No. 18.
-Day, the overnight leader, putted past the hole from 22 feet for a bogey to finish at 70 and minus-9, tied for third place with Cameron Smith (66) and Russell Henley (68).
+Watson birdied No. 17 to move to 10 under and then missed a 5-foot birdie putt on No. 18 that would have given him the lead.
+Day, the overnight leader, putted past the 18th hole from 22 feet for a bogey to finish at 70.

 Defending champion Dustin Johnson, who birdied the last two holes on Friday to make the cut on the number, shot 65 to climb into a tie for ninth at minus-7.
 The former world No. 1 reached the clubhouse just two strokes off Day’s 36-hole lead.